-Edye Godden serves as the Chief Operating Officer at HETRA.
+Edye Godden serves as the Chief Executive Officer at HETRA.
 She has been with the organization for the past 30 years in various capacities.
 Along with being the CEO of the organization, she is also an Occupational Therapist, Certified Therapeutic Riding Instructor, Equine Specialist in Mental Health and Learning as well as a Clinical Specialist in Hippotherapy.
 These other “hats” help keep her well connected to the programming offered at HETRA and give her first-hand experience of the impact HETRA has on the participants we serve.
 With 30 years of experience in the field of Equine Assisted Services and specifically with HETRA, Edye has assisted in HETRAs growth from a small all-volunteer organization running out of other boarding facilities to where we are today – owning our own facility with a full-time staff of 13.
 HETRA’s programming includes adapted riding, therapy services, equine services for veterans, life skills, equine-assisted learning, equine-facilitated psychotherapy, corporate retreats, HETRA University (the educational arm including Not Just a Pony Ride, Podcasts, and webinars offered to the greater EAS community) as well as EAS consulting services.

 Edye earned a Bachelor of Science degree in Occupational Therapy from Creighton University in 1991.
 In 2007 she was awarded the PATH, Intl.
 Region 7 Instructor of the Year Award.
 In 2013 Edye received the “Caring for Others” award from Woodmen of the World.
 Edye has presented numerous times at the PATH, Intl.
 Region 7 Conference, as well as been a presenter or co-presenter on many of HETRA’s webinars.